elisebargman/SML5202-final-elisebargman/index.md

 <h3>Statement of accessibility</h3>
 <p>
-This website was tested for accessibility using WAVE (the Website Accessibility Evaluation Tool).
+This website was tested for accessibility using WAVE (the Website Accessibility Evaluation Tool)
 <p>